rwx-777/Shellcoding_LearningRepo/README.md

 # Stack technique
-not rlly sure how useful tbh
-Reverse String & encode it into hex
+We Reverse String & encode it into hex then copy the hex bytes into our code so we do not have to store the string in any register.

 $python
 >> string = 'hello World'